Anchorage School District

 - Lengthen the state-directed minimum school day

-The Anchorage School Board’s priorities are nested with their newly adopted District Goals and Guardrails:
+The Anchorage School Board’s priorities are directly informed by these newly adopted District Goals and Guardrails:

 Reading Proficiency Beginning September 2020, the percentage of third-grade students proficient in reading on the state summative test (currently PEAKS) will increase from 40% to 80% by May 2026.

 Math Proficiency Beginning September 2020, the percentage of students in grades 3–9 proficient in mathematics on the state summative assessment (currently PEAKS) will increase from 40% to 55% by May 2026.

 Beginning with the Freshman Class in September 2020, the percentage of high school students Life Ready and College and/or Career Ready will increase to 90% in Spring 2026.

 Superintendent will not leave student groups underrepresented in lottery/ application-based programs.

 Superintendent will not operate without a plan to develop a diverse or culturally responsive workforce.

 Superintendent will not allow unsatisfactory employee performance to go unidentified or unaddressed.

 Superintendent will not operate elementary schools without mental health services.